-When you contract mulabandha, you pull the floor of your pelvis upward, which pushes your abdominal organs upward.
-This pushes your diaphragm upward, which forces a little air out of your lungs.
+Contracting mulabandha means closing your anus and pulling the floor of your pelvis upward.
+This pushes your abdominal organs upward, which push your diaphragm upward, which forces air out of your lungs.
 This is an active exhalation.

 When you relax mulabandha, the floor of your pelvis descends, which allows your abdominal organs to descend.
-This allows your diaphragm to descend, which pulls a little air into your lungs.
+This allows your diaphragm to descend, which pulls air into your lungs.
 This is a passive inhalation.